IyesGames/minewars/doc/src/gameplay/items.md

 ## Mines

-**Mines** will **explode** when stepped on, resulting in the offending player receiving a **Stun**.
+**Mines** will **explode** when stepped on, resulting in the offending player receiving a **Death Timeout**.
 This adds to the "Death" count of the offending player and to your "Kill" count.

 All players in the match will be notified of this event.
 The explosion effect and location will be seen by all players.
-The tile where the explosion occurs will be upgraded to "Limited Visibility" status for all players for a duration of **2.0 sec**.
-Note: this means players can see ownership, etc.
+The tile where the explosion occurs will become visible (no fog) for all players for a duration of **2.0 sec**.

 A skull decal will be left behind to commemorate the occasion.

-The **Stun** is a timeout during which a player cannot perform any game actions.
+During the timeout a player cannot perform any game actions.
-All of their cities pause production for the duration of the stun.
+All of their cities pause production for the duration.

-The stun duration is **5** seconds.
+The timeout duration is **10** seconds.

 The tile will be converted to **Destroyed Land**, thereby providing no more resources for the remainder of the game.